This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - treat, with full confidentiality, the fact that it has applied for leniency until the completion of the investigation and the drafting of the report by the HCC on the case; and

-- not have participated in any cartel case in the past that has been detected and confirmed by a national competition authority or the European Commission.
+- not have participated in any cartel case in the past that has been detected and confirmed by a National Competition Authority or the European Commission.

-Recently (May 2016), the HCC has issued a statement of objections in the ‘construction cartel’, focusing on alleged collusion regarding tenders for public works of infrastructure, notably road construction, rail transport, metro rail and concession projects (public-private partnerships).
+Recently (May 2016), the HCC has issued a statement of objections in the so-called ‘construction cartel', focusing on alleged collusion regarding tenders for public works of infrastructure, notably road construction, rail transport, metro rail and concession projects (public-private partnerships).
 This is practically the first case in Greece where one of the accused parties has contributed considerably in the substantiation of the infringement by submitting a leniency application following the dawn raids conducted by the HCC.
-The only other precedent in Greece several years ago, regarding cartel activity in the milk sector, was unsuccessful and linked with a major scandal , involving allegations against the ex-director general and other parties for alleged blackmailing and other criminal violations.
+The only other precedent in Greece several years ago, regarding cartel activity in the milk sector, was unsuccessful and linked with a major scandal, involving allegations against the ex-director general and other parties for alleged blackmailing and other criminal violations.

-The HCC is also capable of enforcing articles 5 to 10 of Law 3959/11, which deal with merger control of concentrations of a national dimension.
+The HCC is also capable of enforcing articles 5 to 10 of L.3959/11, which deal with merger control of concentrations of a national dimension.
 In this capacity, it has the decisive power to verify whether there is significant impact in competition from the concentration and to allow or prohibit it, accept remedies or impose conditions.
 The HCC is also capable of handling mergers with a community dimension that are referred to it by the European Commission as per the provisions of EU Regulation 139/2004.

 National merger control applies when a concentration exceeds the following thresholds of turnover: